vitalab/vitalab.github.io/deep-learning/_posts/2019-01-23-resAdaptorModules.md

 <center><img src="/deep-learning/images/resadm/sc02.png" width="450"></center>

 They tested their method on the Visual Decathlon challenge which combines ten well-known datasets from multiple visual domains.
-And show that their method is smaller and better than using 1 model per domain.
-It is also far better than a naive fine tuning.
+The show that their method is smaller and as good (if no better) than using 1 model per domain.
+It is also far better than a naive one model + fine tuning approach.

 <center><img src="/deep-learning/images/resadm/sc03.png" width="800"></center>